glorious-alt/3D-interactive-image-generation-and-saving-methods/README.md

-# 3D-interactive-image-generation-and-saving-methods
+# 3D dynamic vector graph visualization
-## We will release in the future:
+## We published the following:
 ### 1.Generating and Saving 3D Interactive Images
 1.1 Generating HTML and ASY Formats with R.
 1.2 Generating ASY and PRC Formats with Asymptote.